 In a neighborhood like Old Redford, the arts bring people of all ages together, whether you are six or sixty.

 The Sunflower Building, named for a façade painting by local artist Chazz Miller, will be the second phase of incremental development in Old Redford.
 Phase one is The Obama, a renovated mixed-use retail and residential development at the corner of Grand River and Lahser.
 Together, these properties honor existing residents and businesses while catalyzing larger neighborhood revitalization.

 Stage of Development

-The Sunflower building along Grand River Ave. near Lahser Rd. will be redeveloped as a mixed-use artist space.
+The Sunflower building is located along Grand River Ave. near Lahser Rd.

 Existing murals and sidewalk paintings will influence the building’s design.